CtrlK

 Actionability

 No concrete code, commands, YAML schemas, or executable examples anywhere.
-The 'Examples' section describes what the skill 'will do' in abstract terms rather than showing actual outputs.
-The 'Instructions' section is a vague numbered list with no specifics on how to actually perform any step.
+The 'Examples' section describes what the skill 'will do' in abstract terms rather than showing actual output formats, configuration files, or calculations.
+The 'Instructions' are a vague numbered list with no specifics on how to actually perform any step.

 1 / 3